langroid/langroid/docs/tutorials/local-llm-setup.md

 - Run this new model using `ollama run dolphin-mixtral-gguf`

 To use this model with Langroid you can then specify `dolphin-mixtral-gguf` as the `chat_model` param in the `OpenAIGPTConfig` as in the previous section.
 When a script supports it, you can also pass in the model name via `-m litellm/ollama_chat/dolphin-mixtral-gguf`

+## Other non-Ollama LLMs supported by LiteLLM

+For other scenarios of running local/remote LLMs, it is possible that the `LiteLLM` library supports an "OpenAI adaptor" for these models (see their [docs](https://litellm.vercel.app/docs/providers)).

+Depending on the specific model, the `litellm` docs may say you need to specify a model in the form `<provider>/<model>`, e.g. `palm/chat-bison`.
+To use the model with Langroid, simply prepend `litellm/` to this string, e.g. `litellm/palm/chat-bison`, when you specify the `chat_model` in the `OpenAIGPTConfig`.

+To use `litellm`, ensure you have the `litellm` extra installed, via `pip install langroid[litellm]` or equivalent.

 ## Harder: with oobabooga